Injury and Accident Lawyers in Washington Helping Victims get Compensation

 Punitive damages are often rewarded in automobile accidents when the defendant caused the accident because of drinking and driving or another extreme negligent act – such as talking on the phone and driving.
 DUIs, for example, are illegal.
 Therefore, the individual got behind the wheel knowing that he or she was putting others at harm and breaking the law; in this case, he or she could be forced to pay compensatory and punitive damages.

 Punitive damages are often overlooked in personal injury cases, which is why it is imperative to hire a skilled personal injury attorney.
-A good attorney will make it a goal to understand your options for compensation – and always seek maximum compensation for your injuries.
+A good personal injury lawyer will make it a goal to understand your options for compensation – and always seek maximum compensation for your injuries.

-If you were injured in a car accident, contact the attorneys at Brett McCandlis Brown, PLLC today.
+If you were injured in a car accident in Seattle or any other areas in Washington, contact the personal injury attorneys at Brett McCandlis Brown & Conner, PLLC today.
 We offer free consultations and our attorneys are here to ensure that you are compensated fully for your injuries, losses, and emotional suffering.
 Schedule a free consultation to discuss your case now at 800-925-1875, or fill out our online contact form with your legal questions.